orppst/guide/docs/Observer/Justifications/index.md

 float, whereas the lowercase version means exactly here.
 (Our command uses the 'wrapfigure' environment from the 'wrapfig' package).

+Of course, you can entirely ignore these custom insert figure functions and use the standard Latex syntax for inserting figures (using the 'graphicx' package).

 # Compiling your Justification

-To compile your **Justification** document simply click the _Compile to PDF_ button.
+To compile your **Justification** document click the _Compile to PDF_ button.
 We recommend keeping 'Warnings as errors' checked.
 After a short delay waiting for the compilation to complete on the server, a modal will open displaying the status of the compilation.

-If you have compilation errors they will be listed in the _Latex Status_ section of the modal.
+If you have compilation errors they will be listed in the _Compilation output_ section of the modal.
 Typically, these will be caused by typos in the LaTex commands or missing resource files.
-To illustrate in the following screenshot we have tried to compile a document with an inserted a figure using an image file named 'missing' we have yet to upload to the server.
+To illustrate in the following screenshot we have tried to compile a document with an insert figure command using an image file named 'missing' we have yet to upload to the server.

 ![polaris Justification compilation failure](polaris-justifications-failure.png)